fakefs/fakefs/README.md

 may be important when upgrading from v0.4.x to v0.5.x, especially if you depend on the real working directory while using FakeFS.

+FakeFS replaces File and FileUtils, but is not a filesystem replacement, so gems that use strange commands or C might circumvent it.
+For example, the `sqlite3` gem will completely ignore any faked filesystem.

 Speed?
 ------